 Again, between the food, the service, and this kind gesture, I totally recommend the Redrock Canyon Grill.

 The next stop was Barnes and Nobles – in no way a local hot spot.
 To start, Ryan and I are both big book nerds so whenever we get a chance to hit a bookstore, we will.
 And, as a book nerd, I love seeing the variations even in these big chain book stores.
-For me, this is a great line between travel and staycations – it’s not near home, but it’s like home but different enough to want to run around and explore.
+For me, this is a great line between travel and staycations – it’s not near home, however, it’s like home but different enough to want to run around and explore.

 Again, none of these activities really scream ‘exploring Wichita’ because they weren’t for that.
-Some days in travel, you need a slacking off day, and I loved our day slacking off in Wichita and wouldn’t take it back for all the explorations we could have done, especially on our time table.
+Sometimes in travel, you need a slacking off day, and I loved our day slacking off in Wichita and wouldn’t take it back for all the explorations we could have done, especially on our time table.
 But more of that to come as we continue to explore Kansas.

 So this is Kansas: day one – and really day one.
 I got off the plane, picked up my bags, found Ryan’s car, and we headed straight over to Starlight Theater – these plans definitely contributed to my airplane dress code.